yuseferi/elastic_search/Readme.md

 * PHP >=7.0
 * Ace code editor.
 Add this to your libraries/ folder so /libraries/ace/src-min-noconflict/ace.js is available

+# Notes

+Index documents in bulk and update indexes and mappings in small groups.
+This seems to produce the best results for cluster memory and to reduce potential timeouts
+By default index and mapping operations are done 1 at a time and documents are indexed in batches of 100.
+These settings can be changed on the server config page
+Because batches involve writing to the database you need to be careful that the total number does not cause an insert query which is too large.
+100-200 is optimal

 # Supports

 * Multifield mapping